 net localgroup Administrators /add networkservice

-If both the commands have been undertaken successfully, then you will see a message “The command has been completed successfully.”
+If both commands have been undertaken successfully, you will see the message “The command has been completed successfully.”

 Once you are done with both the commands correctly in cmd, restart your computer for the changes to be saved.

-Now in case if you want to check the diagnostic service policy is running or not, press ‘Windows + R’ key to open the Run Window.
-Type ‘services. msc’ and hit OK.
+To check whether the diagnostic service policy is running, press the ‘Windows + R’ key to open the Run Window—type ‘services. msc’ an’ hit OK.

 TR’address the issue, please locType’ e Diagnostic’Policy service, right-click on it, and access the Properties.
 Verify if the service is currently operational.